dwjoyce/pythonbook/chapters/Walking along data.rst

     d c
     . i

-Again, as in chapter 15 on grouping, whatever you can place in a list variable, you can use the ``for`` loop to step along it and execute the block of code you provide.
+Again, as in :ref:`chapter 15` on grouping, whatever you can place in a list variable, you can use the ``for`` loop to step along it and execute the block of code you provide.

 Drawing
 -------